spring-attic/spring-hadoop/README.md

 \* The distributions noted with and asterisk will include spring-yarn support in the build.

-* For anyone using older distros and versions we recommend using Spring for Apache Hadoop 1.0.x which is mainatined here: https://github.com/spring-projects/spring-hadoop/tree/1.0.x
+* For anyone using older distros and versions we recommend using Spring for Apache Hadoop 1.0.x which is maintained here: https://github.com/spring-projects/spring-hadoop/tree/1.0.x

 To compile against a specific distro version pass the `-Pdistro=<label>` project property, like so: